Full Body Sea Burial

 Burial at Sea – CAsket option

-We recently prepared a casket for a veteran who chose to have his burial off a military ship at sea.
+We recently prepared a casket for a veteran who chose to have his burial off a united states navy military ship at sea.
 We held him at our facilities for about ten months before a military had a ship available for this service.
 The video below shows the preparation of the casket for a sea burial that we recently did with the Navy for this veteran.
 Civilian full-body burial at sea is also an option for the general public.

 Casket Selection and Prepartion for Sea Burial